ZheniaTrochun/replicated-log/Readme.md

    3. Insert new item by new id
    4. Release lock
 2. For each sentinel in parallel
-   1. Send request to sentinel `POST /replicate-item` with message and id
+   1. Send `gRPC` request to sentinel with message and id
    2. Sentinel inserts item locally by id without locking
    3. Sentinel responds with success
    4. If response successful - send success to result channel